VernonGrant/VernonGrant/README.md

 ##### Ruppell Limited | *2018 - present* | Director and Web Developer

 - Assisting customers with website maintenance and updates.
-- Created a live sharing application using JavaScript for brand events in Hong Kong.
+- Created a live sharing application for brand events in Hong Kong.
-- Developed a WordPress plugin for customers based in China that resolves character conversions and encoding issues.
 - Designed and developed more than 20 production websites.
 - Created mobile applications for Android and IOS using Google's Flutter framework.